 - It can be used in different water conditions

 - It’s budget-friendly

 - There was nothing really that bugged me while reviewing this board.
-Every was neat and it performed very nicely in flat water.
+Every board seemed like a great value with sturdy constructions, and they performed very nicely in flat water.